davejohncole/kea_python/examples/stress-test/README.md

 djc:~/play/kea_python$ docker exec -it kea bash root@e55a47190d9c:/# while true; do curl -s http://localhost:9100/ | grep ^dhcp && echo; sleep 0.2; done
 ```
+This will force the Python hook code to execute the prometheus client background thread every 0.2
+seconds.
+Doing this at the same time as performing a DHCP stress test is a nice way to see that you
+can execute Python threads in Kea.

 Now the dhtest image:
 ```